 - Remember that it’s less expensive to upgrade during the building process than to remodel later.
-Plus it’s less hassle as remodeling can be disruptive, noisy and messy once you are living in the house.
+Plus, it’s less hassle as remodeling can be disruptive, noisy and messy once you are living in the house.
 Think about adding hardwoods or laminates to living areas and tile in wet areas.

 - Don’t forget the little things like cabinet hardware.
-Adding your own hardware takes a lot of time and precision.; Going through the builder is normally less expensive than buying the hardware at a retail shop and paying someone to install it.
+Adding your own hardware takes a lot of time and precision.
+Going through the builder is normally less expensive than buying the hardware at a retail shop and paying someone to install it.
 Another good reason to have the builder install the hardware is liability.
 If you install your own cabinet hardware, or hire a handyman to do it, and the cabinets are damaged, it is up to you to have them repaired.

-- Make sure you feel 100% satisfied with your home selections before you leave your selections appointment because many items for your house such as windows and doors are ordered before construction even begins to make sure the home is completed on time.
+- Make sure you feel 100% satisfied with your home selections before you leave your selections appointment because many items for your house such as windows and cabinets are ordered before construction even begins to make sure the home is completed on time.
 Changing selections while your home is being built can cause delays in construction and result in additional costs.

 Coming to the selections meeting prepared and taking the time to make sure you are satisfied with all of your decisions will help make the new home building process more enjoyable, go smoother and be less stressful for everyone involved.

 McKee Homes has an expert Design Consultant who works closely with our buyers to make sure they have the most positive experience possible while making selections for their new home.
-The design center has a variety of selections available to touch, see and experience, including carpet samples, kitchen and bath tile, exterior finishes, lighting and plumbing fixtures, and kitchen cabinet options.
+The design studio has a variety of selections available to touch, see and experience, including carpet samples, kitchen and bath tile, exterior finishes, lighting and plumbing fixtures, and kitchen cabinet options.